 The vestibular system is located in the inner ear.
 It provides balance and equilibrium.
 Problems with this system cause the sensation of movement (vertigo) and unsteadiness.
 Common symptoms include a sense of spinning that lasts moments, especially when looking up or lying down.

-Regardless of your age, a trained vestibular therapist can help you with your vertigo, balance or motion sensitivity problem using proven methods such as maneuvers to re-position crystals (otoliths) in the inner ear (Epley maneuver), habituation techniques, balance training and vision training.
+Regardless of your age, a trained vestibular therapist can help you with your vertigo, balance or motion sensitivity problem using proven methods such as manoeuvres to re-position crystals (otoliths) in the inner ear (Epley manoeuvre), habituation techniques, balance training and vision training.

-Your Sunshine Coast Physiotherapist Rachel Doutreband has complete extensive specialised training in Vestibular Physiotherapy an is available for consultations from both of our Sushine Coast Physiotherapy Clinics.
+Your Sunshine Coast Physiotherapists Rachel Doutreband and Sean Bell have complete extensive specialised training in Vestibular Physiotherapy an is available for consultations from both of our Sunshine Coast Physiotherapy Clinics.